harvardinformatics/snakemake-workshop/run/index.md

 ## Snakemake

 Snakemake is a scripting language built from Python (with a bit of YAML formatting mixed in).
-Its philosophy is based on the standard `make` tool used commonly when building software: there should be an end result of the script which should be a file or files.
+Its design philosophy is based on the standard `make` tool used commonly when building software: there should be an end result of the script which should be a file or files.
 These are the **targets**, and the workflow builds from the target backwards.
 It is essentially asking itself, "What do I need to do to produce these target files?"

 In our example of a phylogenomic analysis, the target would be the final `.csv` file with the results of the rate analysis.
 Snakemake would see that as the target and look backwards: Are all the gene trees that it was expecting to be there actually there?
 If not, then it will look backwards: Are all the alignments that it was expecting to be there actually there?
 And so on until it encounters a step where all the outputs exist, from which it would start moving forward through the pipeline.